jbcodeforce/flink-studies/docs/fitforpurpose.md

 ## Difference between Kafka Streams and Flink

-* Flink is a complete streaming computation system that supports HA, Fault-tolerance, self-monitoring, and a variety of deployment modes.
+* Flink is a complete streaming computation system that supports HA, Fault-tolerance, self-monitoring, and a variety of deployment models.
-Kafka Streams within k8s will provide horizontal scaling.
-Resilience is ensured with Kafka topics.
+* Kafka Streams within k8s will provide horizontal scaling.
+But it is bounded by the number of partitions.
+* Resilience is ensured with Kafka topics.
-* Flink has Complex Event Processing capabilities
+* Flink has Complex Event Processing capabilities to search for pattern of event occurences.
-* Flink supports data at rest or in motion, and multiple source and sink, no need to be Kafka.
+* Flink supports data at rest or in motion, and multiple sources and sinks, no need to be Kafka.
 * Flink needs a custom implementation of `KafkaDeserializationSchema<T>` to read both key and value from Kafka topic.
-* Kafka streams is easier to define a pipeline for Kafka records and do the consumer - process - produce loop.
+* Kafka streams is easier to define a pipeline for Kafka records and do the `consume - process - produce` loop.
 In Flink we need to code producer and consumer.
-* KStreams uses the Kafka Record time stamp, with Flink we need to implement how to deserialize the KafkaRecord and get the timestamp from it.
+* KStreams uses the Kafka Record time stamp, while with Flink we need to implement how to deserialize the KafkaRecord and get the timestamp from it.
 * Support of late arrival is easier with KStreams, while Flink uses the concept of side output stream.

 ## When to use rule engine versus Flink